MalloZup/ceph-open-terrarium/CONTRIBUTING.md

 # How to contribute.

+This guide will show you how to contribute on this project.

+# Contribute on other tools:

+You can contribute on the single terraform-provider used or also on the software components used by this project :).

+# Contribute on saltstack states:

+If you want to contribute on saltstack states, as golden rule try don't use `cmd.run` when possible use official states.

+# Contribute on terraform

+If you want to create a new backend for terraform like use `cloud`, `vmware` etc, follow this rules:

+* Add a new dir for modules needed from backend.

+` terraform/openstack/`

+* Create images modules (only).

+* Separate provisioning from deploy.
+( the backend should only deploy, with no scripts execution, this is saltstack or ansible job).

+* Use upstream images (openSUSE, Fedora, Ubuntu, Debian, etc).

+* Add documentation and examples.

+ For examples add e.g `examples/openstack` if you are doing the openstack backend.

 # Extending images modules:

 When you add a new module, take care to add examples and documentation for it.